-Executive remuneration comprises of (1) monthly "base salary", (2) "executive bonus" linked to the Company's business performance in a fiscal year, as well as (3) "restricted stock remuneration plan" and (4) "performance share unit plan", both of which are linked to the corporate value in the mid- to long- term.
-The Company introduced restricted stock remuneration plan and performance share unit (PSU) plan in 2020 for the purpose of strengthening initiatives conducive to the increase of corporate value over the mid-to long- term and sharing more value with shareholders.
-The composition and component of executive remuneration are as follows.
+Executive remuneration is comprised of (1) a monthly "base salary," (2) an "executive bonus" linked to the Company's business performance in a fiscal year, as well as (3) a "restricted stock remuneration plan" and (4) a "performance share unit plan," both of which are linked to the corporate value in the medium to long term.
+The Company introduced the restricted stock remuneration plan and performance share unit plan in 2020 for the purpose of strengthening initiatives conducive to the increase of corporate value over the medium to long term and sharing more value with shareholders.
+The composition and components of executive remuneration are as follows.